Why Seahawks WR Jaxon Smith-Njigba’s game against Bengals could be sign of things to come

 RENTON — If Sunday’s game at Cincinnati felt like the first time Seahawks rookie receiver Jaxon Smith-Njigba began to really break free, there might have been a good reason.

-For the first time in his five-game NFL career, he also wasn’t essentially wearing handcuffs.
+For the first time in his five-game NFL career, he wasn’t essentially wearing handcuffs.

 Or, to put it more precisely, it was the first time he hadn’t worn any sort of protective covering on his left wrist.

-And that undoubtedly helped Smith-Njigba turn in the best statistical game of his career with four catches for 48 yards, with season highs of 12 yards per catch and 9 yards per target.
+That undoubtedly helped Smith-Njigba turn in the best statistical game of his career with four catches for 48 yards, with season highs of 12 yards per catch and 9 yards per target.
 Smith-Njigba entered the game with 12 catches for 62 yards, just 5.1 yards per reception.

-And his Bengals’ output might have been a lot more had Geno Smith been able to get the ball to him on a route down the left sideline with just over five minutes to go, which might have gone for a 30-yard touchdown had Smith saw him immediately.
-Smith instead felt pressure and took off running.
+His Bengals’ output might have been a lot more had Geno Smith been able to get the ball to him on a route down the left sideline with just over five minutes to go, which might have gone for a 30-yard touchdown.
+Smith felt pressure and took off running.

 “Yeah, it was a challenge,” Smith-Njigba said of playing earlier this season with the wrist injury.
-“But we took care of it and I feel like we made all the right moves.
+“But we took care of it, and I feel like we made all the right moves.
 I definitely felt better each week and can actually do some more stuff.
 So yeah my comfortability is rising every day.
 So I feel close to 100 [percent] now.”

-Smith-Njigba had worn something each of the first four games to protect his wrist after he suffered a slight fracture in it during the second preseason game against Dallas.
+Smith-Njigba wore something the first four games to protect his wrist after he suffered a slight fracture during the second preseason game against Dallas.

 At the time, many speculated Smith-Njigba might miss a few regular-season games.

-Instead, he made it back to play 30 snaps in the regular-season opener and at least 44% of the snaps in every game.
+He made it back to play 30 snaps in the regular-season opener and at least 44% of the snaps in every game.

-But while coach Pete Carroll consistently praised Smith-Njigba’s quick return, he also made clear Wednesday it was not fair to really judge him while he was still hampered.

-“I think any passing of judgment up until now I think was premature,” Carroll said.
+“I think any passing of judgment up until now I think was premature,” Seahawks coach Pete Carroll said Wednesday.
 “He’s just getting going.
 And we love him and he’s going to be a real big factor for us.”

-Still, this being the NFL — and Smith-Njigba being not only the 20th overall pick but the first receiver taken in the draft — judgments were being passed.
+Still, this being the NFL — and Smith-Njigba not only the 20th overall pick but the first receiver taken in the draft — judgments were passed.

 “Smith-Njigba is struggling to separate downfield and doesn’t yet have good rapport with quarterback Geno Smith,” the influential football analytic site Pro Football Focus wrote after Smith-Njigba had just one catch for 10 yards in a 37-27 win over Carolina.

-One of Smith’s passes intended for Smith-Njigba in that game was also intercepted, leading to a scene that got well played on social media of Smith trying to lift the seemingly dejected Smith-Njigba’s spirits on the sideline, saying, “Hey, I need you” and in the moment taking the blame for the pick on his shoulders.
+One of Smith’s passes intended for Smith-Njigba in that game was intercepted, leading to a scene that was well played on social media of Smith trying to lift the seemingly dejected Smith-Njigba’s spirits on the sideline, saying, “Hey, I need you” and taking the blame for the pick on his shoulders.

 “All right, look,” Smith said.
 “Whatever happened is on me.
 It ain’t never on you.”